The 25 Best Scary Christmas Movies [Ranked for 2023]

 It’s hard to say which movie is the scariest as so many genres and horror styles can be considered.
 One title that consistently makes it onto many lists of scariest movies ever made is The Exorcist (1973).
 This timeless classic has shocked and terrified audiences for decades with its intense story, unsettling atmosphere, and groundbreaking special effects.

 The dark, foreboding atmosphere of Black Christmas (1974) makes it one of the scariest Christmas movies ever made.
-It follows a group of sorority sisters who are tormented over their holiday break by an unknown caller.
+It follows a group of sorority sisters tormented over their holiday break by an unknown caller.
 Its direction is masterful, and its uncanny ability to set an uncomfortable tone that lingers long after the movie ends make it clear why this film has remained a beloved horror classic for generations.
 This low-budget slasher flick has earned its place in horror history as one of the best seasonal releases of all time.

 We hope this list of the 25 best scary Christmas movies helps you find the perfect film for your creepy festive movie night!